arturochian/datascience-2015/lessons/10_ensembles_of_trees/README.md

 The beauty of this method is that each indivudal f<sub>i</sub> is quite simple and weak in predictive power, but their weighted sum is sophisticated and accurate.

 The analog for classification is AdaBoost, but we won't get into the math here because it's quite a bit harder.

+# General Techniques
+Bagging and boosting are general techniques that can be used not just on tree classifiers but other classifiers as well.

 # Lab 2: Ensemble Classification to Diagnose Breast Cancer
 [Here](https://s3-us-west-2.amazonaws.com/ga-dat-2015-suneel/datasets/wd_breast_cancer.csv) is the data.